menu

 Demographics

-The citizens of Auburn are very well educated compared to the average community in the nation: 34.35% of adults in Auburn have a bachelor's degree or even advanced degree.
+The population of Auburn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.48% of adults in Auburn have a bachelor's degree or even advanced degree.

 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Auburn residents report their race to be White, followed by Native American.
+The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Auburn include German, Polish, Irish, English, and French.

 The most common language spoken in Auburn is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Portuguese and Other Asian languages.

 Notable & Unique Neighborhood Characteristics